MikdadA/Propositional-Logic-and-Truth-Tables/README.md

-In this assignment, we will write a Python program that generates the "truth table" for a set of Boolean variables (i.e. all possible assignments of T/F to those variables) for each row of the truth table, evaluates the same Boolean expression implemented as a function determines whether the expression is a tautology (always true), contradiction (always false), or contingency (truth depends on the assignment of TRUE/FALSE to the variables)
+In this project, we will write a Python program that generates the "truth table" for a set of Boolean variables (i.e. all possible assignments of T/F to those variables) for each row of the truth table, evaluates the same Boolean expression implemented as a function determines whether the expression is a tautology (always true), contradiction (always false), or contingency (truth depends on the assignment of TRUE/FALSE to the variables)